Montana/content-ibm-travis/README.md

 `arch: ppc64le`

 This is the `arch` hook, and calls the Power build to Travis CI.
+Now your project is running Power!

 # IBM Z